neondatabase/website/content/docs/functions/math-random.md

 ### Random integer within a range

-To generate random integers within a specific range, we can use the `random()` function in combination with other operations.
-Here's an example simulating a dice rolling game where players roll two six-sided dice:
+Let's simulate a dice game where each player rolls two dice, and we calculate the total:

 ```sql
 CREATE TABLE dice_rolls (